The Nutrients in Food

 Forms of dietary carbohydrates

 - Complex carbohydrates

 - Supply energy to the body.
-Your red blood cells rely solely on glucose as fuel, and a very small amount of glucose is needed by the brain as well, but the brain can also utilize ketones derived from fat breakdown.
+Your red blood cells rely solely on glucose as fuel, and a tiny amount of glucose is needed by the brain as well, but the brain can also use ketones derived from fat breakdown.

 - Carbohydrates are a source of energy source during high-intensity training and some aerobic exercises.